-Map C: Mobility Network identifies existing mobility connections and recommended mobility improvements within and surrounding the North Hill Communities.
-The map is based on The Always Available for All Ages & Abilities (5A) Map of the Calgary Transportation Plan (CTP) and shows existing and recommended connections identified in the CTP at the local area plan level.
-Should there be a disagreement between this map and the one found in the CTP, the CTP shall prevail.
+Map C1: Pedestrian Corridor and Map C2: Cycling Network identify existing mobility connections and recommended mobility improvements within and surrounding the Historic East Calgary Communities.
+The maps are based on The Always Available for All Ages & Abilities (5A) Map of the Calgary Transportation Plan (CTP) and shows existing and recommended connections identified in the CTP at the local area plan level.
+Should there be a disagreement between these maps and the one found in the CTP, the CTP shall prevail.
+Comprehensive Planning Sites and Special Policy Areas should incorporate the outcomes of the 5A Map at the time of redevelopment.

 Improvements to the mobility network will prioritize pedestrians and cyclists, where possible, by providing accessible pathway and bikeway connections between the communities and to local and regional destinations, and supporting land uses with appropriate facilities in the public right of way.
-Improvements identified on Map C will take time and will be phased as budget allows, subject to technical feasibility.
-This map is intended to compliment and inform the implementation options identified in Chapter 3.
+Improvements identified on Map C1 and C2 will take time and will be phased as budget allows, subject to technical feasibility.
+This map is intended to complement and inform the implementation options identified in Chapter 3.